ZhuQ1ang/SR-Diff/README.md

-# Semantic-Guided Diffusion Models for Enhanced Image Restoration
+# SR-Diff: Semantic-Guided Diffusion for High-Fidelity Image Restoration
 Image restoration, a pivotal challenge in computer vision, aims to recover high-fidelity visuals from degraded inputs.
 Traditional methods often falter under complex degradations due to a lack of high-level semantic reasoning.
 Addressing this, we introduce SR-Diff, a diffusion-based framework that integrates semantic priors from vision-language models (VLMs) to guide the restoration process.
 By refining semantic embeddings through a Semantic Refinement Module, SR-Diff ensures robust guidance with minimal computational overhead.
 Experiments on dehazing, deraining, motion deblurring, and low-light enhancement demonstrate SR-Diff's superiority over state-of-the-art methods, achieving significant improvements in both quantitative metrics and perceptual realism.
 Here, we show that semantic guidance enhances restoration fidelity, particularly in complex scenes, marking a substantial advancement in image restoration technology.

 [Qiang Zhu],